Gibbons-Lab/isb_course_2021/docs/models/talk.md

 # How do we get from sequencing data to metabolic reactions?

-Metabolic reactions are catalyzed by an organism's *enzymes* which are encoded in its *genes*.
+Metabolic reactions are catalyzed by an organism's *enzymes*, which are encoded in its *genes*.

 So what we need is a *genome*.